Brumback Aotus Research Grant

 Grant proposals are solicited for in-situ conservation research projects that directly address the conservation needs of night monkeys (Aotus spp.).
 Award amounts are up to $4500.
 Only projects with a clear contribution to Aotus conservation will be considered.
 ASP members are especially encouraged to apply and to support collaborators from habitat countries in submitting strong proposals.
 Recipients of grants must agree to submit a brief report (1–2 pages, single spaced) suitable for publication in the ASP Bulletin to the Chair of the Conservation Committee within six months of project completion.
 A video report may be submitted in lieu of a written report to highlight project goals and outcomes.
 Please see examples on the Conservation tab and contact the Conservation Committee Chair for more information.

-The goal of the Brumbacki Aotus Research Grant is to support in-situ conservation of species in the Aotus genus.
+The goal of the Brumback Aotus Research Grant is to support in-situ conservation of species in the Aotus genus.
 According to the International Union for Conservation of Nature, one species of Aotus is endangered, four are vulnerable, four are least-concern, and two do not have sufficient data to identify their conservation status.
 Night monkey species are threatened by habitat loss caused by agricultural expansion, cattle ranching, logging, conflict, and mining operations.
 These species are additionally threatened by the bushmeat and pet trade.
-Due to these conservation concerns, the Brumbacki Aotus Research Grant is funding Aotus conservation projects.
+Due to these conservation concerns, the Brumback Aotus Research Grant is funding Aotus conservation projects.
 Only projects directly supporting Aotus conservation will be considered for the Brumback Aotus Research Grant.

 Award amount: up to $4500